WebAssembly/stack-switching/proposals/tasks/Explainer.md

 In another extension to the C language, we have invented a new type of function&mdash;the `async` function.
 In our mythical extension, only `async` functions are permitted to use the `await` expression form.
 Our intention is that such a function has an implicit parameter: the `Fiber` that will be suspended when executing `await`.

 #### Importing `fetch`
-The actual Web `fetch` is quite complex; and we do not intend to explore that complexity.
+The actual `fetch` Web API is quite complex; and we do not intend to explore that complexity.
 Instead, we will use a simplified `simple_fetch` that takes a url string and returns a `Promise` of a `string`.
 (Again, we ignore issues such as failures of `fetch` here.)

 In order to properly connect the `Promise` returned by `simple_fetch` with our `fetcher` fiber, we need to associate the two entities.
 Since managing `Promise`s in WebAssembly is tedious, we will do this in JavaScript&mdash;via the `imported_fetch` function: